 The transfer size is the number of cache lines of data that the request will move based on a 64-Byte cache line utilized by all of the Intel® Architecture platforms that support the NVDIMM.
 The maximum transfer size supported by the NVDIMM is 128 cache lines for a maximum logical block size of 8192 bytes.
 Only the lowest bit 56 of the command is currently used where a 1 is a write and a 0 is a read request.
 The NVDIMM will use this setting to determine if any data moves through the aperture in an unexpected direction.
 See the status register description below for direction error reporting.

-Figure 4 - BW Status Register Format describes the format of the block window status register.
+Error!
+Reference source not found.
+Figure 4 - BW Status Register Format_describes the format of the block window status register.
+The hardware clears this register after this register is read by the driver.